walterhiggins/ScriptCraft/docs/api.md

 utils.foreach() function
 ========================
-The utils.foreach() function is a utility function for iterating over an array of objects and processing each one in turn.
+The utils.foreach() function is a utility function for iterating over an array of objects (or a java.util.Collection of objects) and processing each object in turn.
 Where utils.foreach() differs from other similar functions found in javascript libraries, is that utils.foreach can process the array immediately or can process it *nicely* by processing one item at a